openoms/bitcoin-tutorials/electrumx.md

 This is a rough overview, the guide is work in progress.

 Tested environments:
-  * X86_64 Xeon E5 with 16GB RAM and SSD storage - estimated to sync in 5 days
+  * X86_64 Xeon E5 with 32GB RAM and SSD storage - first sync time: 2d 16h 07m
-  * bulding the database on a Raspberry Pi will likely take weeks
+  * Raspberry Pi4 *GB 64bit RaspberryOS with SSD is estimated ~ 5 days

 Issue: <https://github.com/rootzoll/raspiblitz/issues/1130>